ardacetinkaya/json-as-cv/README.md

 # json As CV

 This is a repository to create CV just with a _*.json_ file.
-Also it is a good start to learn React, some JavaScript and HTML.
+Also it is a good start to learn React.

-With a beneficial web application, this could be an solution for **"I want to learn programming but I don’t know where to start"** dilemma and also for your CV.
+With a beneficial web application, this could be a solution for **"I want to learn programming but I don’t know where to start"** dilemma and also for your CV.

 ![CV](https://github.com/ardacetinkaya/json-as-cv/blob/master/CV-UI.png)